 But for others, like fourth-year Nanyang Technological University (NTU) student Valerie Foo, such facilities are a necessity for her.
 As a wheelchair user, she takes the lifts and ramps in order to make her way around campus.

 On one day, she was waiting for a lift at the School of Biological Sciences to get to class.
 Despite needing it more than others, other students continually barged into the lift, squeezing past her.

 “It’s actually very stressful,” she said.
 “Sometimes I have no choice but to pick up the courage to ask them to take the stairs because I really need to get to class.”

 This is only one of the many problems faced by students with special needs on campus.
 The term ‘special needs’ includes a wide range of educational requirements, such as physical disability, learning difficulties or emotional and behavioral difficulties.

 The COVID-19 pandemic has also exacerbated some of the difficulties these students face.
 For example, students who are blind or hard of hearing must grapple with additional hurdles due to the pandemic.
 Mask-wearing, for example, interferes with lip reading.

 Giving the Necessary Push

 In order to make their university lives less challenging, NTU’s Accessible Education Unit (AEU) works closely to make sure they are well-supported.

-“Everyone deserves equal opportunities to succeed in their lives,” said Ms Belinda Ho, Deputy Directors of the Student Affairs Office.
+“Everyone deserves equal opportunities to succeed in their lives,” said Ms Belinda Ho, Deputy Director of the Student Affairs Office.